jetty/jetty.project/SECURITY.md

 The following checklist is used to handle security issues:

 - [ ] On receipt of a security report via security@jetty.org or other channels, if it cannot be trivially dismissed (already fixed, known not a problem, etc.), then project leadership creates a GitHub security advisory.
-- [ ] Copy this list as a Markdown in the security advisory for tracking the completion of various tasks.
+- [ ] Copy this list (from GitHub's Jetty Project `SECURITY.md` file) as a Markdown in the security advisory for tracking the completion of various tasks.
 - [ ] Jetty committers and the reporters are added to the security advisory.
 Individual committers can also be named in the comments for addition.
 - [ ] Initial triage and discussion are performed in the comments of the advisory.
 - [ ] If enough information exists to attempt reproduction or fix, then a private repository is created as part of the GitHub security advisory.